juanhart1/AZFunctions_Ingestion_Quickstart_v3/README.md

 ## Utilization & Testing

+### Using the Streamlit Interface

+The easiest way to interact with the system is through the Streamlit web interface:

+1. **Document Upload**: Upload documents through the web interface with configurable ingestion parameters
+2. **Document Processing**: Use natural language queries to interact with documents
+3. **Q&A**: Ask questions about uploaded documents using RAG
+4. **Summarization**: Generate and view document summaries
+5. **Proofreading**: Check documents for errors and style issues
+6. **Document Comparison**: Compare multiple documents side-by-side

+### API Testing

-Shown below are some of the common calls the created functions for creating, and populating an Azure AI Search index using files uploaded to Azure Blob Storage.
+Shown below are some of the common calls to the Azure Functions for creating and populating an Azure AI Search index using files uploaded to Azure Blob Storage.

 ### Create Index (Manual Execution)